France's Macron says Britain would have to justify delaying Brexit

 “So I don’t think that anything that President Macron said today comes as a shock to us,” Lidington said.

-“They want this issue sorted out,” he told parliament of his perception of European leaders’ attitude towards Brexit.
+“They want this issue sorted out,” he told parliament of his perception of European leaders’ attitude toward Brexit.

-European officials see two main delay scenarios: a technical extension to clear up the paperwork and legalities after a deal is approved by Britain in March, and a much longer - and politically delicate - delay if May loses a vote in March.
+European officials see two main delay scenarios: a technical extension to clear up the paperwork and legalities if a deal is approved by Britain in March, or a much longer - and politically delicate - delay if May loses.

-The bloc will vote to elect a new European Parliament on May 23-26.
-The new chamber would sit from July 2, a date that is shaping up to be the EU’s limit for any extension of Article 50, since any further delay would affect plans to hold the vote without Britain.
+The bloc will vote to elect a new European Parliament on May 23-26, which would sit from July 2, a date that is shaping up to be the EU’s limit for any extension, since any further delay would affect plans to hold the vote without Britain.

-British lawmakers on Wednesday are debating May’s progress towards securing a Brexit deal and will have the opportunity to challenge her approach and vote on alternatives.
-(Additional reporting by Michelle Martin in Berlin; Writing by Guy Faulconbridge)
+Additional reporting by Michelle Martin in Berlin; Writing by Guy Faulconbridge; Editing by Peter Graff